diennea/blobit/README.md

 [![Build Status](https://travis-ci.org/diennea/blobit.svg?branch=master)](https://travis-ci.org/diennea/blobit)

-# Blobit
+# BlobIt

-Blobit is a ditributed binary large objects (BLOBs) storage built upon Apache BookKeeper
+BlobIt is a ditributed binary large objects (BLOBs) storage built upon Apache BookKeeper

 # Overview

-Blobit stores *BLOBS* (binary large objects) in *buckets*, a bucket is like a namespace, and this is fundamental to the design of the whole system.
+BlobIt stores *BLOBS* (binary large objects) in *buckets*, a bucket is like a namespace.
-Blobit has been designed with multitenancy in mind and it is expected that each tenant uses its own bucket.
+Multitenanty is fundamental in BlobIt architecture and it is expected that each *tenant* uses its own bucket.

 Data is stored on a [Apache BookKeeper](https://bookkeeper.apache.org) cluster, and this automagically enables BlobIt to scale horizontally, the more *Bookies* you have